oblalex/horus/README.md

 Main purpose of this project is to create a set of different tools for working with [IL-2 Sturmovik] dedicated server.

-The central place among all tools is taken by controlling and statistics gathering system for dedicated server.
+The central place among all tools is taken by control and statistics gathering system for dedicated server.
 That system is going to become an alternative to [IL2 Server Commander] and [FBDaemon].